robinkarlberg/transfer.zip-blog-ng/_posts/2025-04-05-how-to-send-large-video-files.md

 - Email attachments max out around 25MB
 - Discord only allows 10MB (without Nitro)
 - WeTransfer caps free transfers at 2GB
-- Google Drive takes ages to upload, and you risk hitting storage limits
+- Google Drive takes ages to upload, easily wasting precious time

 If you're sending videos from your computer, you need a tool that can handle massive files **without compression, without limits, and without stress.**